 ● Caringbah and Miranda for storage in the Southerland shire

-● Gregory Hills for self storage in the Macarthur region
+● Gregory Hills and oran Park for self storage in the Macarthur region

 ● Burwood for Inner West storage

 ● Girraween caters for Parramatta and Sydney’s west, and includes factory units